pfh/jsandr/README.md

 * Results are a function of inputs.
 The state of the system is fully captured by the state of the inputs.
 * The simplest correct way to implement this is using an [idempotent] update function that is called any time an input changes.
 Finer grained options exist: multiple stages of update, libraries such as react.
 * When the user makes a selection, the "input" that defines the state is the selected items.
 The selected items should not change in response to other inputs.
 You might need to fight your tools to achieve this. [crosstalk] gets this right.
-    * Example: Suppose you have a rectangular selection, and then points are move in and out of the rectangle when other inputs change.
+    * Example: Suppose you have a rectangular selection, and then points move in and out of the rectangle when other inputs change.
 The selected points should not change.

 There is a reactive development principle "data down, actions up".